 Open enrollment for Wisconsin's 2016-2017 school year begins February 1, 2016 and ends at 4 p.m. on April 30, 2016.
 You can apply online

 If you apply online, you'll receive a confirmation code when your application is complete.
 Hold onto it.
 An iForward enrollment specialist will contact you in a few days to explain what happens next.

 iForward generally follows traditional public school schedules.
-Expect classes to begin on September 3rd (Tuesday)and run through the first couple weeks of June.
+Expect classes to begin on September 1st and run through the first week of June.
 Visit iForwardWisconsin.com as the new school year approaches for specific dates.